pachyderm/pachyderm/doc/docs/2.2.x/enterprise/auth/enterprise-server/setup.md

 An organization can have **many Pachyderm clusters registered with one single Enterprise Server**.
 Administrators activate the Enterprise Server with an **Enterprise License Key** from Pachyderm sales, and optionally configure authentication with their IDP via SAML, OIDC, LDAP, etc...

+An Enterprise Server uses the same binary/images as a regular Pachyderm cluster, therefore, it is deployed like a typical cluster (See our [Deploy/Manage](../../../../deploy-manage) section) with minor differences:

+- **No Object store**: It is **not backed by an object store**.
+In other words, you won't need to set up an object store, so you don't need any deployment target in your helm chart.
+- **The PostgreSQL Instance requires one database only that is `dex`**.
+When deployed as a standalone cluster as part of a multi-cluster deployment, it **requires one PostgreSQL database only to set up Pachyderm's authentication service: `dex`**.
+Note that all the clusters than will be registered to this enterprise server will each require one PostgreSQL database as well: `pachyderm`.

 The following diagram gives you a quick overview of an organization with multiple Pachyderm clusters behind a single Enterprise Server.
 ![Enterprise Server General Deployment](../images/enterprise-server.png)